ibm-cloud-docs/discovery-data/train.md

 To train a relevancy model, you provide sample natural language queries, submit them to get results from your documents, and then rate those results.
 As you add more examples, the information you provide about result relevance for each query is used to learn about your project.
 The system uses your assessments to assign importance to different types of structural information within the documents.
 For example, it learns the importance of when a keyword from the search query appears in the title versus the header, body, or in the metadata of the document.
 It also learns from the importance of the distance between one matching keyword and another.
 After a successful relevancy training session, a ranker model is created.
 The model is used automatically by Discovery with the next natural language query.
 Discovery reorders the document results so that the most relevant results according to the relevancy training model are displayed first.

+Training applies to an entire project.
+It cannot be skipped for one collection and applied to other collections in the same project.
+You do not enable use of the training model by specifying a query parameter.
+If present, the model is used for every natural language query that is submitted for the project.
+The model is used whether you limit the search to one collection or all of the collections.
+For this reason, it is important that your training data represents queries that are likely to be answered by all of the collections in your project.
+To stop a project from using the relevancy training model, you can delete the model by using the API.

 Relevancy training does not run continuously.
 Training occurs only when you initiate it.
+At most one trained relevancy model is used at a time per project.
+If you retrain a model, the existing model is used until the new model is successfully trained, at which time the new model replaces the old model.

 The set of documents that constitute the training data are used only during the training process.
 If a subsequent change is made to a document that was used to train the model, it does not change the trained model and does not trigger a new training session.
 Keep in mind that if many of the documents in your project change, it might be time to retrain the model to use the features from the updated documents.

-At most one trained relevancy model is used at a time per project.
-If you retrain a model, the existing model is used until the new model is successfully trained, at which time the new model replaces the old model.
-You do not enable use of the training model with a query parameter.
-If present, the model is used for every natural language query that is submitted.
-The model is used whether you limit the search to one collection or all of the collections.
-For this reason, it is important that your training data represents queries that are likely to be answered by all of the collections in your project.
-To stop a project from using the relevancy training model, you can delete the model by using the API.

 If documents that were used previously to train the model are removed from a collection, you must remove any references to them from the training data before you start to retrain the model.
 The model expects both the documents and queries from training data pairs to continue to exist.
 To remove these references, delete the training queries that returned the deleted documents.
 If the queries continue to be relevant, you can add them back to the training data and pair them with other documents.